Updated June 2017

 The second series picks up where the first season ended and is excellent as well.

-FAVOURITE CHARACTER: I adored Ellie, Broadchurch’s friendly detective, mother of two and best friend of the Daniel’s mother, pictured above.
-Her performance was extraordinary.
+FAVOURITE CHARACTER: I adored Ellie, Broadchurch’s friendly detective (pictured above), mother of two and best friend of Daniel’s mother.
+Her performance throughout all three seasons is extraordinary.
 The grumpy DSI Hardy was great too and I loved that we got much more of his backstory in season 2.

 Following on from the intensity of GoT, SUITS was the perfect Next Thing.